sorrel/minimal-mistakes/_pages/areas.md

 ---
 I am based in Billingshurst and cover West Sussex and some Surrey areas.

-The approximate areas I cover are shown below in orange, but I am happy to consider work beyond this.
+The approximate areas I usually cover are shown below in orange, but I am happy to consider work beyond this.

 <style>
 .change{